Nafiseh-Tofighi/ST360IQ/README.md

 # Extracting Tangent images

- First, from [Tangent_Images](https://github.com/Nafiseh-Tofighi/ST360IQ/tree/main/Tangent_Image) install requirements and edit `configuration.py`based on your dataset.
-Then run The output Tangent images will be saved in **target_path**.
+ First, from [Tangent_Images](https://github.com/Nafiseh-Tofighi/ST360IQ/tree/main/Tangent_Image) install requirements and edit `configuration.py` based on your dataset.
+Then run `configuration.py` and the output Tangent images will be saved in **target_path**.
 More details are available, [here](https://github.com/Nafiseh-Tofighi/ST360IQ/blob/main/Tangent_Image/README.md).

 Examples of extracted Tangent images.